 - The Simpsons examples:

-- In episode "Papa's Got a Brand New Badge", Homer lists off all the jobs he's had over the years.
+- In "Poppa's Got a Brand New Badge", Homer lists off all the jobs he's had up to that point in the series.
 Marge manages to go the bathroom and put her hair in rollers while he's reciting his list.
 Apparently, Dan Castellaneta managed that entire list, from memory, in one single take.

 - In "Bart's Comet" Kent Brockman, when preparing for the end of Springfield thanks to the eponymous comet, presented a very fast scrolling list of People Who Are Gay.
 Homer hurriedly tries to copy down the list as it scrolls.
 The names are actually those of the show's production crew.